macfarla/doc.ethsigner/docs/HowTo/Extending-EthSigner/Add-Signer.md

     The new `SignerSubCommand` must include the parameters (tagged with PicoCLI annotations) to initialize your signer.

-1. Make the `createSigner()` function the entry point to create and return your signer.
+1. Update the `createSigner()` function to be the entry point to create and return your signer.
    Your signer is exposed only as a `TransactionSigner`.

     !!! note